internetarchive/fatcat/guide/src/policies.md

 Some uncertain areas of privacy include:

-- should third-party authenticion identities be linked to editor ids? what about the specific case of ORCiDs if used for login?
+- should third-party authentication identities be linked to editor ids? what about the specific case of ORCID if used for login?
 - what about discussion and comments on edits? should conversations be included in full history dumps? should editors be allowed to update or remove comments?